Azure-Samples/api-management-workspaces-migration/README.md

 # Project - Migration of Multiple Siloed APIM Instances to a Federated Workspace-Based APIM

 The goal of this project is to support the migration of multiple siloed API Management (APIM) instances into a single, workspace-based federated APIM instance.
-This capability aims to streamline operations, enhance management efficiency, and reduce complexity for users managing dispersed APIM environments.
+This repository contains tools and guidance to execute the migration.This capability aims to streamline operations, enhance management efficiency, and reduce complexity for users managing dispersed APIM environments.
+There are few limitations listed at the bottom.

 ![image](./images/project-detail.png)